pnxtech/hydra-synchron-svcs/README.md

 The Synchron service is intended for use in its docker container form and deployed to a Docker Swarm or Kubernetes cluster.
 Available container images are hosted on [Docker Hub](https://hub.docker.com/repository/docker/pnxtech/hydra-synchron-svcs).

+Recommended release: `pnxtech/hydra-synchron-svcs:1.0.0`

+#### Infrastructure requirements
+Synchron is a Hydra microservice and so an accessible instance of Redis is required.
+Additionally, Synchron required an accessible instance of MongoDB.
 ## Raison d'être

 This service exists to solve the following key distributed computing problem.